There are several skin markings that are considered normal in newborns.

 White or yellowish cysts are sometimes found on the gums or in the center of the roof of the mouth (called Epstein pearls).
 They do not require treatment.
 These cysts go away in 1 to 2 weeks.

 Mongolian spots are bluish gray, flat areas that usually occur over the lower back or buttocks.
-They usually occur in black or Asian newborns, tend to appear less noticeable with age, and do not require treatment.
+They can be confused with bruises.
+They usually occur in Black or Asian newborns, tend to appear less noticeable with age, and do not require treatment.

-Hemangiomas of infancy (strawberry hemangiomas) are common birthmarks.
+Hemangiomas of infancy Hemangiomas of infancy (also called strawberry or infantile hemangiomas) Hemangiomas are abnormal overgrowths of blood vessels that can appear as red or purple lumps in the skin and on other parts of the body.
+(See also Overview of Skin Growths and Overview of Growths... read more (strawberry hemangiomas) are common birthmarks.
 They cause the skin to turn bright red or bluish and can occur anywhere on the skin, typically the head and neck.
 Hemangiomas of infancy develop soon after birth and tend to grow rapidly during the first year of life.
 After 12 to 18 months, hemangiomas shrink and become fainter, so that by the time the child reaches school age, most are no longer visible.
-Most hemangiomas do not need treatment, but depending on their size and location, they are sometimes treated with laser therapy or a drug such as propanolol.
+Most hemangiomas do not need treatment, but depending on their size and location, they are sometimes treated with laser therapy or a medication such as propranolol.

-Port-wine stains are flat pink, red, or purplish birthmarks.
+Port-wine stains Port-Wine Stains Port-wine stains are flat pink, red, or purplish discolorations present at birth due to malformed blood vessels.
+(See also Overview of Skin Growths and Overview of Growths and Malformations... read more are flat pink, red, or purplish birthmarks.
 They are caused by malformed blood vessels.
 Port-wine stains may be small or may cover large areas of the body.
-Port-wine stains themselves are harmless, but some may occur in a serious neurologic disorder called Sturge-Weber syndrome.
+Port-wine stains themselves are harmless, but some may occur in a serious neurologic disorder called Sturge-Weber syndrome Sturge-Weber Syndrome Sturge-Weber syndrome involves an abnormal growth of small blood vessels.
+It is characterized by a port-wine birthmark on the face, overgrowth of blood vessels (angioma) in the tissues that... read more .
 The skin discolorations are permanent.
 Laser therapy can be used to treat some port-wine stains.